 The immigration attorneys at Scott D. Pollock & Associates, P.C. are here to help you with any and all questions you may have about your Form I-602 application, refugee status, or asylum status.
 We are here to provide a safe and legal path to the United States.

 All too often, we see people applying for Form I-602 get rejected because of a small mistake on their application or not presenting enough evidence.
-But with help from your immigration attorney, you can be sure that your form is filled out correctly and that the evidence you provide is thorough.
+But with help from your immigration lawyer, you can be sure that your form is filled out correctly and that the evidence you provide is thorough.

 We will build a strong case for you, making your safety and entry to the United States our priority.
 Call us at 312.444.1940 or fill out an online contact form today.
 We look forward to hearing from you!